 - What is brand safety and what it means for your brand.

-For the Internet Advertising Bureau (IAB), brand safety is defined as keeping a brand’s reputation safe when they advertise online.
+According to the Internet Advertising Bureau (IAB), brand safety is defined as keeping a brand’s reputation safe when they advertise online.
 In practice, this means avoiding placing ads next to inappropriate content.
 According to the IAB this also involves providing a safe environment for ad trading.

 The result: a reduced risk of ad misplacement and a brand’s reputation unharmed.
 Plus, the elimination of the funding of content and services which infringe copyright.
 But the reality, like most things in life, is a lot more complicated.